-- Writing code to capture data about service performance, and create tools and dashboards to provide insight into that data
+- Write code to capture database performance, and create tools and dashboards to provide actionable insight into that data.

 What you should have

-- You've deployed server software on Linux, and then operated it at scale.
-You’ve debugged its problems, and analyzed and optimized its performance
+- Deployed server software on Linux, and then operated it at scale.
+You’ve debugged its problems, and analyzed and optimized its performance.

-- You are a strong communicator.
-Explaining complex technical concepts to designers, support, and other engineers is no problem for you
+- Very strong communication skills: explaining complex technical concepts to designers, support, and other engineers is natural for you.

-- Bachelor's degree in Computer Science, Engineering or related field, or equivalent training, fellowship, or work experience
+- A Bachelor's degree in Computer Science, Engineering or related field, or equivalent training, fellowship, or work experience.

 Slack is a layer of the business technology stack that brings together people, data, and applications – a single place where people can effectively work together, find important information, and access hundreds of thousands of critical applications and services to do their best work.
 From global Fortune 100 companies to corner markets, businesses and teams of all kinds use Slack to bring the right people together with all the right information.
 Slack is headquartered in San Francisco, CA and has ten offices around the world.
 For more information on how Slack makes teams better connected, visit slack.com.